 Goals of the AWV project include:

-Now in its fifth year, shelters across the province are engaging the community to become more aware of the often overlooked issue of woman abuse in Ontario.
+Now in its sixth year, shelters across the province are engaging the community to become more aware of the often overlooked issue of woman abuse in Ontario.

 November is Woman Abuse Prevention Month.
 The purple scarf is a symbol of the courage it takes woman leave her abuser.
 However, the courage of the woman is not enough.
 It takes the strength of an entire community to end violence against women.